Quasi-Cyclic LDPC Codes: Influence of Proto- and Tanner-Graph Structure on Minimum Hamming Distance Upper Bounds: Proof of Theorem

 \section{Proof of Theorem~\ref{th:cycles:patterns:1}}

+We prove only the QC code part of the theorem.
+The convolutional code part follows by a similar argument.

-Assume that $\cC$ has polynomial parity-check matrix $\matr{H}(x)$.
-We establish upper bounds on the girth of the Tanner graph of $\matr{H}(x)$ by exhibiting the existence of certain cycles in that graph.
-These cycles will be found using techniques that were discussed in~\cite{Tanner:Sridhara:Fuja:01:1, Fossorier:04:1}. \begin{enumerate}
+Assume that $\cC$ has polynomial parity-check matrix $\matrH(x)$.
+We establish upper bounds on the girth of the Tanner graph of $\matrH(x)$ by exhibiting the existence of certain cycles in that graph.
+These cycles are found using techniques from~\cite{Tanner:Sridhara:Fuja:01:1, Fossorier:04:1}. \begin{enumerate}

 \item[a)] Let